luke-gru/riml/README.md

 in double-quoted strings and heredocs, which we'll encounter later.

-In Riml, you can choose to end any block with 'end', or with whatever you used to do in Vimscript ('endif', 'endfunction', etc...).
+In Riml, you can choose to end any block with 'end', or with whatever you used to do in Vim script ('endif', 'endfunction', etc...).
 Also, 'if' and 'unless' can now be used as statement modifiers:

     callcount = 0 unless callcount?